 - Print it out – when you think you’re done, print a copy.
 There is a good chance this is how the employer will view it, so it’s important that everything looks good on paper.
 Put it down, do something else and come back to re-read it with a clear head and fresh eyes.
 Still happy?
 Then you’re probably ready to give it to someone else to read!

-Want a crucial bonus tip?!
-Have at least three other people read your completed CV and give you feedback – honest feedback!
-These should ideally be people in the pharma or med device industries, who can give you specific and constructive comments.
+- Get feedback – have at least three other people read your completed CV and give you honest feedback.
+These should ideally be people in the pharmaceutical or med device industries, who can give you specific and constructive comments.
 Having spent as long as you have on your CV, it is easy to find a lot of recommended changes demoralising but it’s better to hear it all at this point in the process, so accept their feedback graciously!

 And at the end of all that, you’ll have a knockout CV that not only mentions your career history and reskilling journey but sells them as major benefits to an employer.
 Good luck!

 Other Useful Articles

 9 Steps to a Killer CV that will get you an interview!